danielstgt/laravel-mix-svg-vue/README.md

 Just remember the `key` has to be unique.
 More examples for this can be found in the Vue documentation.

-When toggling between elements that have the same tag name, you must tell Vue that they are distinct elements by giving them unique key attributes.
-Otherwise, Vue’s compiler will only replace the content of the element for efficiency.
+When toggling between elements that have the same tag name, you must tell Vue that they are distinct by giving them unique key attributes.
+Otherwise Vue’s compiler will only replace the content of the element for efficiency.
 Even when technically unnecessary though, it’s considered good practice to always key multiple items within a component.